4 Expert Forecasts for the Euro in 2020 All Predict the Same Thing

-Growth in the 19 Eurozone countries was surprisingly strong in 2018, led by Germany and France.
+Growth in the 19 Eurozone countries was surprisingly strong in 2018/2019, led by Germany and France.
 This supported the Euro and the Euro against most crosses.
-However, uncertainty over global growth in 2019 and 2020 means the Eurozone countries could continue to slow.
+However, uncertainty over the coronavirus pandemic in 2020 in terms of the severity and timing means Eurozone countries will continue to slow with a global recession already underway.
 This will pressure the Euro down against most crosses.

 2. EU Politics